NeptuneMagicSauce/CatPi/README.md

   NO, too complex, instead :
   init the gui before looping with correct values before weight data is available, or when it's not: display "--"
+- debug setting: refresh frequency of the main loop